g0v-data/g0v-hackmd-archive/notes/y26ic05SRtyLcIrLpgGPFw.md

 Platform Choice
 ---

 For this IoT project the platform used is Adafruit IO.
 Adafruit IO is cloud-based platform that is why you do not need to setup a local server.
-It simplifys the process of managing the data from IoT devices and has an eyse-to-use and -understand set of features that is  available in the free tier including the interface for visualising data and creatting dashboards and that makes it a great choice for beginers
+It simplifys the process of managing the data from IoT devices and has an eyse-to-use and -understand set of features that is  available in the free tier including the interface for visualising data and creatting dashboards and that makes it a great choice for beginers.

+Adafruit offers severl options to be notifid.
+In this project a Webhook is triggerd to send the heart rate when the heart rate exceedes (80 bpm).

 ###### tags: `Templates` `Documentation`